giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 This will create the folders and the files needed.
 If you already applied the management cluster `Kustomization`, the cluster will start to be created as you commit and push the files.

-You can add user configurations to the cluster created including different config maps and add them to the manifests.
+You can add user configurations to the cluster created including different configmaps and add them to the manifests.

 ### Installing managed apps

 It's just as easy to install managed apps in existing workload clusters.
 In this part of the guide, we will assume you have completed the previous steps and have both an organization and a cluster running.

 We're showing the process installing `Grafana` from the `GiantSwarm` app catalog in the namespace `monitoring`.
-In order to add the manifest files to the repo, we run the command (check version numbers for latest releases):
+In order to add the manifest files to the repository, we run the command (check version numbers for latest releases):

 ```nohighlight
 kubectl gs gitops add app --management-cluster MC_NAME --workload-cluster WL_NAME --organization ORG_NAME --app grafana --catalog giantswarm --target-namespace monitoring --version 2.0.2
 ```

-The latest version number can be retrieved from the catalog using `helm search repositorygiantswarm/grafana`
+The latest version number can be retrieved from the catalog using `helm search repository giantswarm/grafana`

 Commit the newly generated files back to your git repository and push the changes to the remote.
 After a few minutes you should see the application resources appear on your workload cluster.